lfgclub/lfgclub/README.md

 Because of bytecode init restriction this needed to be splitted up like that.

-Don't forget to install @openzeppelin/contracts -- for example via npm (you need it as v5)
+Don't forget to install @openzeppelin/contracts (v5 is required) -- for example via npm

 ```
 npm install @openzeppelin/contracts